-That being said, did you know Halloween is consistently one of the most dangerous night of the year?
+That being said, did you know Halloween is consistently one of the most dangerous nights of the year?
 Studies show that four times as many children are injured and twice as many are killed on Halloween night due to pedestrian/vehicle accidents compared to any other given day of the year.
-Children and teens run amuck dressed head to toe in dark costumes makes them even less visible to drivers.
+Children and teens run amuck dressed head to toe in dark costumes make them even less visible to drivers.
 Even less visible to a driver who may be impaired.

 Take a look at the graph created by Sperling’s Best Places showing child pedestrian fatalities according to the day of the year.

 With an increased amount of intoxicated drivers, the streets, crosswalks, and even the sidewalks can become an extremely dangerous place for pedestrians.
-Each year large crowds gather in Olde Town, Conyers and Floyd Street in Covington for elaborate celebrations.
+Each year large crowds gather in Olde Town, Conyers, and Floyd Street in Covington for elaborate celebrations.
 As easy as it is to get caught up in the celebration, It is important to remember to plan ahead and assign a designated driver if you plan on drinking and it is also important for parents to remind children to be alert when crossing the streets.
 We also encourage parents to dress children in brighter costumes, be accompanied by a responsible adult, have less visibly-obstructing masks so that the children can see more easily and add reflective materials to make the little ones more visible to motorists.

 The attorneys at MG Law would like to help everyone safely enjoy Halloween this season.
 Our goal is to reduce the number of child pedestrian accidents by making them more visible to oncoming traffic.
 Stop by our office to pick up a FREE GLOW STICK to hang on your children’s candy bag, wear as a necklace, or to incorporate into their costumes.